michaelvaillant/genelife/README.md

 -	Seedrandom.js: Handles random seed generation.

 *Future Improvements*
+- Some bugs to correct (way the temporary movements are injected in the pipeline)
 -	Adding a multiplayer mode.
 -	Introducing new genes for complex behaviors.
 -	Performance optimization for larger grids.